heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 *1861.* The study overlooks the gentle slopes of Kilspindie glen.
-The reverend leans on his chestnut bureau: a hymnary, some notes in Gaelic, a lump of amygdule sparkling with calcite.
+Reverend Dewar leans on his chestnut bureau: a hymnary, some notes in Gaelic, a lump of amygdule sparkling with calcite.
 His eyes are kind.
  "Child, what should you like to do?
 The schoolmaster tells me he can teach you nothing."